austozi/selfhosted/scrutiny/README.md

 ## Security

-The application does not provide user authentication.
-Expose the application via a reverse proxy and implement HTTP basic authentication at the reverse proxy and enable fail2ban rules.
+This application does not provide user authentication.
+Expose it only via a reverse proxy and implement HTTP basic authentication at the reverse proxy and enable fail2ban rules.